AdobeDocs/experience-manager-screens.en/help/user-guide/screens-notifications-service.md

 1. Define the following fields so you can configure your settings for the email:

-   **Devices Path** Enter the path to the Screens Projects that you want to monitor.
+   **Devices Path** &ndash; Enter the path to the Screens Projects that you want to monitor.
 The path is usually `/home/users/screens/<Name of your project>`.

    For example, if your project is **`We.Retail`**, use the project path as ***/home/users/screens/we-retail***.